 A back to school bug you should look out for – Wasps

-As we are now moving into the back to school season and transitioning into fall, there are a few bugs to be on the lookout for, and Wasps are one of them.
+When moving into fall, and back to school season, there are a few bugs to be on the lookout for.
+Wasps are definitely one of them.

 Some wasp facts you may not know

-Wasps are often confused with bees because they have similar coloring and both are often black and yellow.
-Wasps have actually been found to live in almost every region of the earth!
+Wasps are often confused with bees because they have similar coloring.
+They have been found to live in almost every region of the earth!
 The only places they’re not found are areas with extreme cold, such as the earth’s poles.

 Wasps are most known for their stings that are painful and potentially dangerous.
 Most stings can cause large welts, and some people are allergic to their stings and they can be fatal.

-Most wasps do die when they sting someone from a reflexive slap, but at they same time they also release a warning pheromone, which alerts other wasps in the area of danger.
-This can lead to being stung multiple times and having a lot of wasps swarm you and can be very dangerous.
+Most wasps die when they sting someone from a reflexive slap.
+At the same time, they also release a warning pheromone which alerts other wasps in the area of danger.
+This can lead to being stung multiple times which can be very dangerous.